Time to Mobilize

 HTML5, that long-awaited standard, was the answer, and eventually even Adobe acknowledged it, saying that HTML5 was the future and they would stop developing Flash for mobile devices.
 But HTML isn't finished, although on Dec.
 17, 2012, the Worldwide Web Consortium announced a key milestone: the HTML5 specification is complete, so developers can now know what they are working towards.

-And even though HTML5 isn't finished, all major browsers are supporting it already (Internet Explorer, Chrome, Firefox, Safari, and others), Google built an HTML5 version of YouTube, and developers such as Rovio and Pandora rebuilt their applications to use HTML5.
+And even though HTML5 is a work in progress, all major browsers support it (Edge, Chrome, Firefox, Safari, and others), Google built an HTML5 version of YouTube, and developers such as Rovio and Pandora rebuilt their applications to use HTML5.

 HTML5 may be fine for Angry Birds and music players, but what about more mundane (and potentially valuable) line of business (LOB) applications, many of which are written in client-server architectures in languages such as Visual Basic, PowerBuilder, or Informix?

 Let's look at Visual Basic (VB).
 The last version of Visual Basic was 6.0, released in 1998.
-In 2008 Microsoft formally announced the end of support for VB, but stated that support for the runtime would continue indefinitely (they have subsequently announced that runtime support will end in 2017).
+In 2008 Microsoft formally announced the end of support for VB, and that runtime support will end in 2017).
 Approximately 24 billion lines of VB code have been written, making it by that metric the most popular application development platform for Windows.
-But running critical business apps written in VB6 almost 15 years after it was releasd creates problems and exposes organizations to security vulnerabilities, increased maintenance/support costs, and regulatory non-compliance.
+But running critical business apps written in VB6 more than 20 years after it was released creates problems and exposes organizations to security vulnerabilities, increased maintenance/support costs, and regulatory non-compliance.
 A more recent set of problems stems from the "bring your own device (BYOD)" paradigm, where users increasingly want to access LOB applications from smart phones, tablets, and any browser anywhere.

 Porting legacy applications to HTML5 solves all these problems, but three significant hurdles must be overcome: